eltociear/azure-dev-docs.pt-br/java/spring-framework/configure-spring-data-jdbc-with-azure-sql-server.md

 ## <a name="create-an-azure-sql-satabase"></a>Criar um Banco de Dados SQL do Azure

-### <a name="create-a-sql-database-server-using-the-azure-portal"></a>Criar um servidor do banco de dados SQL usando o Portal do Azure
+### <a name="create-a-sql-database-server-using-the-azure-portal"></a>Criar um servidor do banco de dados SQL usando o portal do Azure

 > [!NOTE]
 >